Kyrgyzstan populist tipped for easy win in presidential vote

 Bishkek (Kyrgyzstan) (AFP) –

-Kyrgyzstan on Sunday holds its first elections since a recent political crisis embroiled the ex-Soviet country and saw a populist freed from jail who is now tipped to top the ballot.
+Kyrgyzstan went to presidential polls Sunday in its first elections since a political crisis embroiled the ex-Soviet country and saw a populist freed from jail who is now tipped to top the ballot.

 Sadyr Japarov's journey from prison to presidential frontrunner is an example of the dramatic changes in political fortunes in the Central Asian country that is both more unpredictable and pluralistic than its authoritarian neighbours.

-In the capital Bishkek, where cold winters usher in a thick blanket of smog courtesy of polluting heating systems and ageing transport, many voters said they intended to back Japarov at the ballot box.
+In the capital Bishkek, where cold winters usher in a thick blanket of smog courtesy of polluting heating systems and ageing transport, many voters said they intended to back Japarov -- who was convicted for hostage-taking -- at the ballot box.

 In addition to picking a new president Kyrgyz are choosing between parliamentary and presidential forms of government, with Japarov backing greater powers for the post he is seeking.